bw-math/bw-math/source/references/python/02_BASIC.rst

     # this is a comment, it won't have any effect on this script
     print("this a command, it will be interpretted by Python")

+Output:

+    this is a command, it will be interpretted by Python

 Any line that starts with a hashtag *#* is skipped over by **Python** when it is executing your script.

 Comments should provide clear and precise explanations for the code it is annotating.